libretiny-eu/libretiny/docs/dev/stdlib.md

 The following functions must not be defined by the SDK.
 Their presence makes conflicts due to incompatibility with C library, so they should be removed or disabled, and replaced with wrappers.

 Memory management functions should be wrapped and redirected to FreeRTOS (if possible).
+The necessary linker flags are added for all families (in `base.py`), and a FreeRTOS implementation of the wrappers are provided in `malloc.c` in the common core.

 Additionally, if the `printf` library is used in the chip family code, all other vendor-defined printf-like functions should be replaced with it.